Management Response

 Responsible Deadline Status Comments

 1. Standardization of the MPWC approach, ensuring clear guidance on Accountability to Affected Population (AAP) and women and girls with disabilities; recruitment of community volunteers inclusive of WWDs; and ‘offer’ trainings in non-traditional fields at MPWCs.
-Programme Team 2024/04 Over due A consultant will be recruited to support this exercise by Q4 2023.
-Standardization of the MPWC approach is nearly final stage, final approval will be by Q2, 2024.
+Programme Team 2024/04 Completed Standardization of the MPWC approach is finalized with the support of a consultant.

 2. New proposals will integrate the introduction of vocational and pre-vocational training, including in non-traditional areas.
 Programme Team 2024/03 Completed UN Women proposals in line with the JRP to Government of Japan and Sweden have incorporated some elements.
 New proposals to Japan and Responsible parties integrated the introduction of vocational and pre-vocational training, including in non-traditional areas, will be continued in the upcoming Sida project.